Frequently Asked Questions

 What happens at EKC the rest of the year?

-Full-time staff – Sam Bloom, Camp Director, Stephanie Buzza, Assistant Director, Rachael Speck, Communications and Alumni Director and Phillip Gelman, Program Coordinator – begin planning for the coming summer.
+Full-time staff – Rachael Speck, Interim Camp Director, Stephanie Buzza, Assistant Director, Brooks Weaver, Program Director – begin planning for the coming summer.
 This includes creating summer schedules, securing guest speakers, bands, campsites and more, camper & staff recruitment, grant writing and program planning.

 Additionally, we visit the camp in Morgantown once or twice a month to spend time with our caretaker Todd Griesbaum and his staff as they clean the camp in the fall, work on projects in the winter and spring, and in late spring, prepare the facilities for the camp season.